joelrenjith/data_synchronisation/README.md

    - save the trigger
 * now the user can use his google sheets and database and synchronisation will start.

+### Future Scope:

+To enhance the scalability and efficiency of the application, several improvements are planned:

+* **Apache Kafka Integration:**

+  - _High-Frequency Requests_: Implementing Kafka will enable the application to handle high-frequency requests by storing all requests in Kafka topics.
+This approach will help prevent the loss of requests and ensure that no data is missed.
+  - _Topic Partitioning:_ By partitioning Kafka topics, the application will benefit from faster bulk data management, as partitions allow for parallel processing and better performance.
+* **Conflict Management:**

+  - _Semaphores vs. Locks_: For managing conflicts when multiple users edit the same table, the application will use semaphores or locks.
+Given the design of the application, I would prefer semaphores for their simpler implementation.

+* **Global Scaling:**

+  - _YugaByte Database:_ To ensure global scalability, the application will leverage YugaByte’s database solution.
+The paid version of YugaByte supports global data replication, enabling seamless data distribution and high availability across different geographical locations.

+These enhancements will provide robust handling of high-frequency data requests, efficient conflict management, and scalable data distribution, preparing the application for future growth and expanded use cases.

 ### Video:
 [**Watch the video**](https://drive.google.com/file/d/1ItHfXC3zhYEcZADYyoaXU_pSkeHIPba5/view?usp=sharing)